wjakob/nanobind/docs/typing.rst

      -M FILE, --marker-file FILE   generate a marker file (usually named 'py.typed') -p FILE, --pattern-file FILE  apply the given patterns to the generated stub (see the docs for syntax)
+     -d PATH=NAME, --dep PATH=NAME
+                                   load a dependency module from PATH, using NAME as its import name in the generated stub (can specify multiple times)
      -P, --include-private         include private members (with single leading or trailing underscore)
      -D, --exclude-docstrings      exclude docstrings from the generated stub